Hattorius/Tradingview-ticker/README.md

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=Hattorius.Tradingview-ticker)
 # Tradingview-ticker
 This Python tool reverse-engineers the connection to the TradingView ticker, allowing for real-time updates on price and volume via a WebSocket connection.
-It's specifically developed and tested on Python 3.11.6.

 > **Important:** Ensure the main thread is continuously running, otherwise, the program will terminate.
 Use `while True: pass` if needed.